Skip to main content

 Misconception #2: Trucking companies need excellent credit ratings to be eligible for fleet factoring solutions

-Determining eligibility for fleet factoring is a holistic process that takes into account monthly invoice volume, customer bases, and risk.
-There are always options for businesses with low credit, bad credit, or no credit at all.
+Determining eligibility for fleet factoring is a holistic process that takes into account monthly invoice volume, customer volume, and risk.
+There are many options for businesses in a variety of credit positions.
 Most fleet factoring companies understand the difficulty in building credit and for that reason offer multiple pathways to gaining eligibility.
 No matter your business situation, make sure to seek out a fleet factoring company with dedicated, reliable sales representatives.
 They can discuss all the variables that affect your company’s eligibility for fleet factoring solutions and put your company on the path to further success.

 Misconception #3: Fleet factoring contracts lock-in trucking companies